srid/purescript-book-sources/chapter9.md

 X>     ```
 X>
 X>     Implement this L-system again using this representation of the alphabet.
 X> 1.
 (Difficult) Use a different monad `m` in the interpretation function.
-You might try using the `Trace` effect to write the L-system onto the console, or using the `Random` effect to apply random "mutations" to the state type.
+You might try using the `CONSOLE` effect to write the L-system onto the console, or using the `RANDOM` effect to apply random "mutations" to the state type.

 ## Conclusion